What Students Need to Know about the AC Requirement

 D. The courses satisfying this requirement are not precluded from satisfying other requirements.

-2. The AC requirement can be fulfilled off campus through transfer units from a community college or other institution.
-(Pre-approved AC courses for community colleges can be found on www.assist.org.)
+2. The AC requirement may be fulfilled off campus through transfer units from a community college or other institution.
+A list of non-UC Berkeley courses that fulfill the AC breadth requirement may be found here.
+Additionally, the website ASSIST provides information on California community college courses that have been pre-approved to fulfill the requirement.

-Petitions should be submitted as early as possible, and students should be prepared to take an AC course in the event of denial.
+Petitions should be submitted as early as possible in a student’s career at UC Berkeley.
+Students should be prepared to take an AC course in the event of denial.
+Denied petitions will only be reconsidered if new information is provided.

-In order to request the substitution of a course for AC credit, students must submit (1) the student petition form, (2) a letter written by the student explaining how the course fulfills the AC requirement, and (3) a copy of the course syllabus.
+In order to request the substitution of a course for AC credit, students must submit (1) the student petition form, (2) a letter written by the student explaining how the course fulfills the AC requirement, and (3) a copy of the course syllabus from the semester the student completed the course.
 Additionally, students may submit a letter from the instructor explaining how the course fulfills the AC requirement.
 The letter from the instructor is optional, but the letter from the student is required.

 - “Does the course address theoretical and analytical issues relevant to understanding race, culture, and ethnicity?”
 How?